biomadeira/biomadeira.github.io/_posts/2023-01-11-coding-best-practices.md

 The subject is vast as it touches on many aspects of software development, Open Source, Open Science, reproducible research, and so on.
-I will be taking a hybrid approach, by providing some background information but also guiding the audience through some practical examples that hopefuly will help them improve their coding skills.
+I will be taking a hybrid approach, by providing some background information but also guiding the audience through some practical examples that hopefully will help them improve their coding skills.

 <figure class="kg-card kg-image-card kg-width-wide kg-card-hascaption">